Sapientai/MGKDB/README.md

 ```
 3. Now, one can use `db` commands.

-Please refer to this [Wiki](https://github.com/Sapientai/MGKDB/wiki/MGKDB-at-NERSC) for step-by-step instructions for these

 ### GUI : Using MongoDB Compass
 * On your laptop terminal, forward the ssh tunnel port to a local port : ssh -i .ssh/nersc -f <nersc_username>@perlmutter.nersc.gov -L 2222:mongodb03.nersc.gov:27017 -N .
 You can use any other port instead of 2222 above.
 You will be asked to provide login credentials on perlmutter for this.
 * Now in the MongoDB Compass application, paste the following connection string (add your database username and password appropriately) in the URL block: